Authentic Japanese udon & incredible fried chicken. A must-try noodle experience.

 Important Note

-One reviewer mentioned that the udon can be pricey.
-Another noted that the Uptown location is only good 2 out of 3 times, while the Soho location is good 2 out of 3 times.
+One commenter noted that the uptown location is only good about 1 out of 3 times, and the SoHo location is good 2 out of 3 times.

 "In response to a question about choosing between Raku and Cocoron, this user stated they love both and the choice depends on whether one wants soba or udon noodles.
 Raku is known for its udon."